pwdel/appletwittersentiment/README.md

 1. Use [Google CoLab](https://colab.research.google.com/) to quickly attempt to build something that barely works within as short of a time as possible.
 ** I tend to angle toward prototyping in notebooks or IDEs if one exists for a particular problem set rather than in straight code.
 I believe this makes the process of thinking and iterating more efficient, by abstracting away library management and anything related to devops as much as possible early in the process, but rather to focus on driving value immediately.
 Part of the reason why I would select Colab rather than using a Jupyter notebook is because I don't have to worry about setting up a Python environment, or worrying about which Python environment needs to fit later in the Machine Learning pipeline at this stage, it's just straight code.
-2. Do background research and decide upon naming conventions, do light research on approach as I dive into the analysis.
-Sketch out thoughts, any math needed, poems jokes, songs or comics that come to mind which are relavant to the work at hand.
+2. Do background research, analysis and deeper dive into the data itself to understand to the greatest degree what is contained in the dataset, and decide upon naming conventions.
+This also involves doing light research on an approach to build an app as I dive into the analysis.
+This may also involve some back and fourth questions with the team providing the assignment, which may change depending upon the context of who the dataset was sent from, and what the project purpose is.
+There are always differences in context which dictate how much communication is called for, vs. how much independent work is expected to maximize overall team efficiency.
 3. Examine the output and overall codebase.
 Review and think about what needs to be done next to meet all of the criteria above.
 4. Iterate and build and deploy in a dockerized format, per the assignment request.
 5. Refine the above according to anything thought provoking that I may think of or come across along the way.